induktio/thinker/Details.md

 28. Bases that have sufficient drone control facilities before the growth phase can grow without triggering possible drone riots on the same turn (delay_drone_riots).
 29. Disable drone revolt event which sometimes caused rioting player-owned bases to join other factions while this did not happen on AI factions (skip_drone_revolts).
 30. Whenever additional units are added in the editor mode, these are set as independent units requiring no support by default (editor_free_units).
-31. Patch captured base psych effect to last a variable time from 20 to 50 turns depending on the captured base size.
+31. Patch captured base extra drone effect to last a variable time from 20 to 50 turns depending on the captured base size.
-32. Whenever a base is captured that was previously owned by a third faction and the time to assimilate the base was more than 10 turns, the previous ownership is preserved after capture.
+32. When a base is captured that was previously owned by active third faction and the time to assimilate the base was more than 10 turns, the previous owner is preserved after capture.
-33. Remove refugees event from base capture when both human and alien factions are involved to avoid issues with diplomacy events on the same turn.
+33. Fix diplomacy dialog issues when both human and alien factions are involved in a base capture by removing the event that spawns additional colony pods.

 Scient's patch